‘Supporting filmmakers from all walks of life’

 It is her aim to provide access to the industry for those who otherwise would not be able to afford film school or know anyone connected to the TV and film industry, by creating a hub that’s available to all.
 The workshops, masterclasses and film festival are just some of the ways Joelle is increasing awareness of a problem that exists from the very top of the industry to the very bottom.
 It is her mission to give everyone a voice in the industry she loves.

-Supporting creatives from all walks of life
+Supporting filmmakers from all walks of life